What Lice Look Like:

 Ages and Stages

-Initially lice are laid in eggs (called “nits”) in the hair.
-They hatch in about 7-10 days and are very small.
+Initially lice are laid in eggs (called “nits”) in the hair, you'll learn about those in the section just below this one.
+Each lice egg has one lice bug in it, that but hatches in about 7-10 days.
+When they hatch they are very, very small.
 Small baby lice are called nymphs.
 Nymphs have all the same features of adult lice, including 6 legs, but the difference is they are EXTREMELY small, almost invisible to the naked eye.
 Additionally, they are almost entirely clear (see picture below).
 Usually the only thing that you can spot on transparent lice is their dark brown or black stomach.

 #3: Lice Actual Size